garfix/richard-readthedocs/docs/source/language/noun-phrases.md

 An `np` is a phrase that describes and entity, with an explicit or implicit determiner.
 Example are "every man", "the block", "at least 3 dogs", or just a name ("Afghanistan").

 The meaning of the np is not the result of a function call, like in most other `sem`s, but rather an object of type `dnp` (for determined noun phrase).
-This object will be the first argument to a `find` function.
+This object will be the first argument to a `filter` function.

 The meaning of the np in terms of a list of entities can only be given after it is applied to a verb.